 Her voice was girlish, yet of a woman.
 She seemed dorky and reserved.
 Only when she laughed, her face opened up and her eyes twinkled.
 But she did not laugh often, only when she would read something on her Ipod, she secretly was checking all the time, turning away from coworkers and customers alike.
 Her laughter was kind and a bit shy.

-He was not into partying or chasing girls, anyway.
+This particular visitor to the island was not into partying or chasing girls, anyway.
 He was lucky: he knew it well enough and was not conceited, just realistic – he was handsome, very much so.
-He had many fans, mostly young girls, screaming for him; and there were plenty of women of any age, race, and shape who would be happy to go out with him.
+This man had many fans, mostly young girls, screaming for him; and there were plenty of women of any age, race, and shape who would be happy to go out with him.
 So he would take his pick when he is ready.
 Dating was not in his plans for the nearest future – he wanted to perfect his craft and to become professionally established.
 He did not want to just date because it was expected of him at his age.
 It was his personal little rebellion that nobody knew about it.

 “I smell like chicken,” the woman said softly with disdain.
 He chuckled lowering his head, covered with a baseball cap, and a well-defined dimple popped up on his cheek, as if winking at an accidental spectator.
 He was given titles of the “the sexiest man” by various polls in magazines and internet websites, which were swarming with his pictures.
 His face was easily recognized at least on one of the continents.
 The popularity did not bother him - he liked the perks, but he was not abusing it either.

-He propped himself against the wall with an outstretched arm, leaning forward, and allowed the water to wash over his head, dripping down from his hair that was covering his eyes and face.
-He stood there for a while, and was surprised how the warmth of the water and its gentle caresses made something grow and open up inside his soul.
+Leaning forward, he propped himself against the wall with an outstretched arm,and allowed the water to wash over his head, dripping down from his hair that was covering his eyes and face.
+The man stood there for a while, and was surprised how the warmth of the water and its gentle caresses made something grow and open up inside his soul.
 The tears crept up, exploding inside of him and the depth of the hidden emotions shook his very core, screaming out and making him hit the wall.
 Crouching, he was sitting under the running shower, covering his head, ashamed of his own tears which came out of nowhere, like a flood.